stacks-network/docs/src/pages/write-smart-contracts/clarinet.md

 that involves building and testing the contract locally, deploying the final draft contract to a testnet environment and testing on a live blockchain, and deploying the final contract to the mainnet.

+When developing smart contracts, you may also want to use the [Clarity Visual Studio Code plugin][].

 ## Installing Clarinet

 You can download a release from the [Clarinet repository](https://github.com/hirosystems/clarinet/releases/latest) or